Mohammad Mossadegh home | news biography | photos | project | library | media | shirts | 1953

 The BBC then requested an interview with Mr. Straw, and were flatly rejected.
 They requested a written statement explaining why he would not talk, and were told it was "not possible".
 Then they asked if his Foreign Office could at least explain why they refused to make any comment whatsoever about Britain's role in the coup, and received this terse response: "There will be no further comment from the FCO."

-Since that time, Jack Straw has admitted his nation's role in the crime of 1953 which overthrew a "perfectly democratic prime minister" (his words).
+Since that time, Jack Straw has confessed his nation’s role in the overthrow of a “perfectly democratic prime minister” (his words).
 At the 2006 World Economic Forum in Davos, Straw revealed that the first time he met Mahmoud Ahmadinejad, the Iranian President immediately brought up the 1953 coup; they were in fact his first words to him.
-[Straw is no longer Foreign Secretary and today leads the House of Commons].

-On December 23, 2006, Jack Straw formally responded to the UN Resolution 1737, which imposed sanctions against Iran for its continuation of "uranium enrichment-related and reprocessing activities".
-He ridiculed Iran's exploitation of parallels with Mossadegh's oil nationalization fight in the 1950's, extolling the virtues of Dr. Mossadegh in contrast with the Islamic regime's differing character:
+On December 23, 2006, Jack Straw formally responded to the UN Resolution 1737, which imposed sanctions against Iran for its continuation of “uranium enrichment-related and reprocessing activities”.
+He ridiculed Iran’s exploitation of parallels with the oil nationalization fight in the 1950’s, extolling the virtues of Dr. Mossadegh in contrast with the Islamic regime’s extremist character:

 So we have little option but to increase the pressure.
 The measures the Security Council adopted today are aimed at constraining activities that could contribute to a weapons program.
 They will be frozen if Iran complies and lifted in the event of a long-term solution.